Parking is subject to UNH parking regulations. Any issue not referenced in the manual is unauthorized. Regulations are subject to periodic revision.

 Section 1.
 Winter Parking Ban

-A. The Winter Parking Ban (WPB) shall ordinarily commence each year on December 1 at 12:00 a.m., and shall ordinarily end at 6:00 a.m. on March 31.
+A. The Winter Parking Ban (WPB) shall ordinarily commence each year on January 2 at 12:00 a.m., and shall ordinarily end at 6:00 a.m. on March 31.
 If conditions warrant, the starting and ending date can be changed with public announcement.
 During the WPB, parking is restricted during the hours of 12:00 a.m. to 6:00 a.m. nightly, regardless of weather conditions.
-Parking for all motor vehicles, unless otherwise specified by Transportation Services, is prohibited in all parking lots and/or spaces, except for those specified in “B” and conditionally in “C”, below.
+Parking for all motor vehicles, unless otherwise specified by Transportation Services, is prohibited in all parking lots and/or spaces, except for those specified in “B”, "C", and conditionally in “D”, below.
 The WPB will be in effect to facilitate snow removal operations.
 Vehicles parked in prohibited areas during the Winter Parking Ban will be issued a citation and/or towed at the owner’s expense.

 B. Exempt Lots.
 The parking lots and areas where parking is permitted during the WPB are (with permit considerations, and with the exclusion of moped parking areas within):